Syncing Zentyal CA between two Zentyal servers

 • Test that you can ssh without using password from root as ebox user:

-sudo ssh ebox@SERVER-A-IP
+1sudo ssh ebox@SERVER-A-IP

 • Now you can: